brandonpittman/stocker/README.md

 ## Adding new items to the database

 When you use `stocker new ITEM TOTAL`, there are default values set for MINIMUM and URL.
 These are 1 and http://amazon.com, respectively.
 You can easily change these with `--minimum` and `--url` when creating new items.
+In addition to this, you can set a global default url by using `stocker config --url SOME_URL`.
 You can also use `stocker min` and `stocker url` after creation as well if necessary.

 ## Getting a list of all items